pykickstart/pykickstart/docs/kickstart-docs.rst

 You may have more than one error script.
 These scripts are required to be closed with %end.

-Note that the pre-install script is not run in the chroot environment.
+Note that error scripts are not run in the chroot environment.

 All kinds of error scripts take the same arguments: